MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

     **Note:** One of the benefits of Microsoft 365 is its ability to have the latest features and updates automatically applied to your environment.
 This process can reduce maintenance costs and overhead for an organization and allow early-adopter users to test new features.
 By setting up your **Release preferences**, you can control how and when your Microsoft 365 tenant receives these updates. <br/>

 18. In the **Release preferences** pane that appears, the **Targeted release for select users** option enables you to create a control group of users who will preview updates so that you can prepare the updates for your entire organization.
 The **Targeted release for everyone** option is more commonly used in development environments, where you can get updates early for your entire organization.
-In non-development environments, such as Adatum, targeted release to a select group of users is the more typical preference as it enables an organization to control when it wants to make updates available to everyone once they've been reviewed by the control group. <br/>
+In non-development environments, such as Adatum, targeted release to a select group of users is a more typical preference as it enables an organization to control when it wants to make updates available to everyone once they've been reviewed by the control group. <br/>

 	Select the **Targeted release for select users** option and then select **Save**.

 19. In the **Release preferences** pane, below the list of release options, select the **Select users** option.

 20. In the **Choose users for targeted release** pane that appears, select inside the **Who should receive targeted releases?** field.
-This displays the list of active users (these are the Microsoft 365 user accounts created for your tenant by your lab hosting provider).
+This displays the list of active users (these are the Microsoft 365 user accounts created for your trial tenant by your lab hosting provider).
 In this list, select each of the following users. <br/>

     **Note:** You must select each user, one at a time.
 After selecting a user, you must select inside the **Who should receive targeted releases?** field again to re-display the list so that you can select the next user.